vulkano-rs/vulkano-www/content/guide/windowing/swapchain_creation.md

 let caps = surface.capabilities(physical_device).expect("failed to get surface capabilities");
 ```

-If we don't really care about all these properties, the only things that we need to choose is
+Of all of these properties, we only care about some of them, mainly
 the dimensions of the image (which have to be constrained between a minimum and a maximum), the
 behavior when it comes to transparency (composite alpha), and the format of the images.